-e Throwing a stick or ball (or any other object or item of equipment) at or near another Participant or any other person in an inappropriate and / or dangerous manner. f Deliberate, reckless or careless physical contact between players in the course of play.
+e Throwing a stick or ball (or any other object or item of equipment) at or near another Participant or any other person in an inappropriate and / or dangerous manner. f Inappropriate and/or deliberate physical contact between players in the course of play g Feigning injury and / or overreacting to alleged physical contact from another player.

-Note: Without limitation, Participants will breach this article if they deliberately, recklessly or carelessly push, walk or run into another Participant.
+Note: Without limitation, Participants will breach this article if they deliberately or recklessly or negligently push, walk or run into another Participant.